martindisch/oscore-demo/README.md

 MOSI        PA7
 SCK         PA5
 CS          PA4
-RST         PA3         (unused, since we do software reset over SPI)
 ```

 And for getting serial debug output (using the SparkFun FTDI Basic Breakout as